Company Explainer Video: The 2026 Guide

 • Sales enablement: Helpful in outreach, proposals, and post-call follow-up

-The key is to stop thinking of the explainer as a single finished object.
-Think of it as a source asset.
+The key is to stop treating the explainer as a single finished object.
+Treat it as a source asset.
+If you want to see how other companies handle these choices, our roundup of explainer video examples is a good place to browse.

 What to measure